 For 8 ounces (225 grams) of cream cheese, buy a 300-gram package (the stuff at Aldi, Lidl, etc. works just as well as Philadelphia), put it in the center of a clean tea towel or cheesecloth, and squeeze out the liquid until you have 225 grams of cream cheese.
 So for this recipe, buy 900 grams of cream cheese, and squeeze out the liquid until you have 680 grams of cream cheese left.

-I’m lazy and went with berries.
+I’m lazy and went with berries for this eggless cheesecake.
 Or maybe I should market myself better, and say that I went with a classic look. ;)

 Other delicious toppings would be: